 Mistake Two: Not Knowing Your Rights as a Taxpayer

 The IRS can, in fact, be extremely intimidating, as that is their job.
 However, you need to remember that you have rights as a taxpayer, including the right to be treated with professionalism and courtesy, the right to privacy, and the right to pay only the amount that you actually owe.
-You also have the right to seek professional representation, such as help from an Enrolled Agent, CPA or tax attorney.
+You also have the right to seek professional representation, such as help from an Enrolled Agent.
 If you disagree with the outcome of your case, you can ask for an appeal.
 Make sure that you are aware of all of your rights as a taxpayer.
 You can find these rights on our website here.

 Mistake Three: Paying off Your Tax Bill on A High-Interest Credit Card

 You may be worried that you will be faced with additional penalties and fees if you do not pay the IRS back in full.
 Yes, it is true that they do charge penalties and fines, however, it may be less than the high-interest rates of most credit cards.
 If you can reach a favorable payment agreement with the IRS, you may be much better off in the long run paying the IRS, instead of a high-interest credit card.

 It is imperative that you keep copies of any and all correspondence and documentation to and from the IRS.
 Make sure to make notes of all interactions, including telephone conversations.
 Always ask for the full name of the person with whom you were speaking, as well as their direct phone number and ID number.
 Keep a record of your files, as you never know when you will need it.
 And, always make sure to get any agreement with the IRS in writing.

 Mistake Five: Failing to Seek Assistance from a Professional